 How long we retain your personal data for will vary from matter to matter but will be determined in accordance will the following criteria:

 In our experience limitation periods do not always determine the end of the useful life of data for our clients.
 Due to the nature of the work we do, clients usually expect us to maintain a copy of their file for archiving purposes beyond the end of any applicable limitation period.
-Unless contrary to a legal or contractual requirement, we typically retain personal data for 15 years.
+Unless contrary to a legal or contractual requirement, we retain personal data for up to 15 years.